robinboncoeur/Art/docs/writing/2DE-1stEd.md

 A long moment passed.

-"Look, I didn't see her either, not at first," she said finally as she regained her chair.
-"And she was in my maths class.
+"Look, I didn't see her either, not at first," she said finally as she regained her chair, "even though she was in my maths class.
 Then, one day, we did Group Task."

 She stopped.